nanomq/nanomq/docs/en_US/rule/web-hook-0.18.md

 ## Webhook Trigger Rules

-The WebHook trigger rules is a JSON string,  and the available keys are:
+NanoMQ provides the following configuration keys for WebHook:

 - `event`: string, taking a fixed value
 - `topic`: a string, functioning like a topic filter, the messaging forwarding action will only be triggered if the message topic matches the one specified in the rule.